espensirnes/download_repo_assignments/README.md

 ## Collect usernames:
 Google forms is an easy way to collect github usernames.

+# Settings
-# Settings that you need to change in the download.py file, before you run it
+You need to change these settings in the download.py file, before you can run it:

 ## Repo names
 REPO_NAMES=['COURSE-101', 'course-101']